Friedrich Kadgien: Nazi looted art

-In 2025 a real estate agent published an image online of the interior of a house in Mar del Plata, Argentina depicting the painting "Portrait of a Lady (Contessa Colleoni)" by Giuseppe Ghislandi.
-That portrait once belonged to the Jewish-Dutch art dealer Jacques Goudstikker until WW II and is considered Nazi looted art.
-The house subsequently searched by the police belongs to one of Kadgien's daughters.
+In 2025 a real estate agent published an image online of the interior of a house in Mar del Plata, Argentina depicting the painting "Portrait of a Lady (Contessa Colleoni)" by Giacomo Ceruti.
+That portrait once belonged to the Jewish-Dutch art dealer Jacques Goudstikker until WW II and was considered Nazi looted art.
+The house subsequently searched by the police belonged to one of Kadgien's daughters.
 The painting was not found.
 Searches of family properties during the investigation resulted in the seizure of two other paintings and a series of engravings and drawings that may have also been stolen pieces, at the home of Ms Kadgien's sister Alicia.
 On 3 September 2025, prosecutors announced the painting had been returned by the lawyer of Patricia Kadgien.
+The painting was held by the Supreme Court, and on 4 September 2026 judge Santiago Inchausti issued a ruling returning the painting to the heir of Mr. Goudstikker, his daughter-in-law Marei von Saher.
+The court also sentenced Patricia Kadgien and her husband Juan Carlos Cortegoso to two-years' probation and to donate a sum of money to a public institution in Mar del Plata.